 Research has confirmed that issues in these other systems can contribute to asthma – as the initial cause and as an aggravating factor.
 Let’s look at a few body systems and how they can impact the respiratory system, contributing to asthma.

 Believe it or not, hormones can impact asthma.
 The endocrine system is made up of many different hormones that have a variety of effects on the body.
 Insulin is one hormone that researchers have connected to asthma.
 Insulin is needed to get glucose out of the bloodstream and into the cells.
 When the body becomes resistant to insulin’s effects, it can lead to diabetes.

 Estrogens also affect asthmatic conditions.
 Estrogen receptors are found throughout the body and tend to push the immune system more toward an overactive (allergenic) response.
-That’s likely why women are more affected by asthma than men.
+That is likely why women are more affected by asthma than men.
 Environmental estrogens in household and personal care products (BPA and phthalates) also tend to worsen asthma.

-These “xenoestrogens” specifically trigger mast cells in the immune system to release histamine and other inflammatory chemicals that are associated with asthma.
+These “xenoestrogens” specifically trigger mast cells in the immune system to release histamine and other inflammatory chemicals associated with asthma.
 These accumulate in body tissues (particularly the fat) and can transfer to babies through breastfeeding.
 This can set up infants for asthma in childhood or later in life.

-Thyroid hormones also affect asthma, by affecting contraction in the airway.
+Thyroid hormones also affect asthma by affecting contraction in the airway.
 A 2019 study published in the Journal of International Medicinal Research found that levels of free T3 were higher in those with respiratory failure.
 While poor oxygen levels from asthma may actually be causing the high T3, the important thing to note is that the respiratory system and hormonal system do interact.
 It’s all a Swiss Watch.